webda2l/symfony-docs/service_container/injection_types.rst

 Types of Injection
 ==================

-Making a class's dependencies explicit and requiring that they must be injected into it is a good way of making a class more reusable, testable and decoupled from other parts of the code.
+Making a class's dependencies explicit and requiring that they are injected into it is a good way to make a class more reusable, testable, and decoupled from the rest of the code.

 There are several ways that the dependencies can be injected.
 Each injection point has advantages and disadvantages to consider, as well as different